mle-infrastructure/mle-logging/README.md

 ## Development & Milestones for Next Release

 You can run the test suite via `python -m pytest -vv tests/`.
 If you find a bug or are missing your favourite feature, feel free to contact me [@RobertTLange](https://twitter.com/RobertTLange) or create an issue :hugs:.
 Here are some features I want to implement for the next release:

-- [ ] Add rich print table messages for updates + add verbosity
+- Add a progress bar if total number of updates specified
-- [ ] Add Weights and Biases Backend Support
+- Add Weights and Biases Backend Support
-- [ ] Extend Tensorboard logging (for JAX/TF models)
+- Extend Tensorboard logging (for JAX/TF models)
-- [ ] Add different transformations of time series statistics
-    - [ ] Running means
-    - [ ] Smoothing of different degrees